Marine Stewardship Council: Key facts and figures

 The MSC was founded in 1996, inspired by the Grand Banks cod fishery collapse.
 In 1999 it became independent of its founding partners, the World Wide Fund for Nature (WWF) and Unilever.
 MSC has a staff of around 140 spread across the headquarters in London, regional offices in London, Seattle, Singapore and Sydney, and local offices in Edinburgh, Berlin, The Hague, Paris, Cape Town, Tokyo, Reykjavik, and the Baltic region.

-The MSC program is open to all fisheries regardless of size, scale, location and intensity and runs a Developing World Program to ensure equal access to the program.

-As of February 2016, there are over 20,000 seafood products available with the MSC ecolabel, sold in around 100 countries around the world.
-As of May 2016, there are over 280 fisheries that have been independently certified as meeting the MSC's environmental standard for sustainable fishing and over 90 are currently undergoing assessment.
-Around 3,300 companies operating in 34,500 sites have met the MSC Chain of Custody standard for seafood traceability.
-The MSC works in partnership with a number of organisations, businesses and funders around the world but is fully independent of all.

-Standard for sustainable fishing

-The MSC environmental standard for sustainable fishing was developed over two years through a consultative process involving more than 300 expert organizations and individuals around the world.
-It is consistent with the ‘Guidelines for the Eco-labelling of Fish and Fishery Products from Marine Wild Capture Fisheries’ adopted by the UN Food and Agriculture Organization (FAO) in 2005.

-How sustainability is measured

 Fisheries that want certification and to use the ecolabel pay US$20,000 to more than $100,000 to an independent, for-profit contractor that assesses the fishery against the MSC standard and determines whether to recommend certification.
 The assessors are independently accredited to perform MSC assessments by Accreditation Services International (ASI).
 After certification, fisheries undergo annual audits costing $75,000 per audit and are recertified every five years.

-Aquaculture

-The Marine Stewardship Council is a program for wild fisheries and does not include aquaculture production.

-Some types of ‘enhanced fisheries’ can be certified but there is a well-defined type of enhancement to which the MSC standard for sustainability can be applied: